+Tender process underway

-Tender process underwaySDL is currently in the process of tendering for parties to finance and build the port and rail infrastructure as well as provide additional funding for the project through off-take agreements.
+Ultimate ownership structure the key variable SDL is currently in the process of tendering for parties to finance and build the port and rail infrastructure as well as provide additional funding for the project through off-take agreements.
 The company has indicated it expects to finalise an exclusivity agreement with the preferred party by mid 2014.